TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/cpsw_lwip_https.md

 # Configuring Syscfg

-- Following Syscfg option allows flexibility to configure memory foot print based on required use case like: Number of DMA descriptors and buffering.
+- Following Syscfg option allows flexibility to configure memory footprint based on the required use case like: Number of DMA descriptors and buffering.

 - Supported Options with default configuration